 Run the iPhone Backup Extractor select the backup with the data and then click on the link that shows you the number of photos in your backup, just below "Available data", on "Overview" tab.
 In the example below, there are 157 images.
 There is also the possibility to choose the "Preview" mode, which allows you to extract the images from the backup.

-2. Select a destination folder for your recovered images
+2. Select a destination folder for your extracted images

-Choose a folder where you'd like the recovered photos to be extracted.
+Choose a folder where you'd like to extract the photos.
 To keep things simple you may like to create a new folder on your desktop.

 3. Select the extraction method